ucsb-csw8/s23/about.md

 ### Student Organizations and Resources

+*  If you need a loaner laptop, you can always get a Chromebook from Food and Basic Needs Advising opposite the campus store.
+You can borrow laptops for 30 days (for free!):
+**"Short Term Loaner Laptop Devices"** <https://food.ucsb.edu/resources/technology-resources>

 * Check out the [Student Computer Science & Engineering Organizations](https://cs.ucsb.edu/index.php/education/undergraduate/overview) at UCSB (scroll down to see the list with the links).

 * The [UCSB Resource Center for Sexual & Gender Diversity](http://rcsgd.sa.ucsb.edu/) maintains a list of [LGBTQ Student Organizations at UCSB](http://rcsgd.sa.ucsb.edu/get-involved/student-organizations).